Caiofcas/Caiofcas/README.md

 - I'm a Computer Science Undergraduate at University of São Paulo. 🇧🇷
 - I'm currently working on research project under a CNPq-PIBITI grant at Instituto Butantan, which aims to identify Antiviral Peptides through Deep Learning architectures.
 [CV](http://lattes.cnpq.br/3175713045186885)

-### Interests 📖

-- My main interests currently are Deep Learning, Bioinformatics and Open Source projects.
-- I'm also interested in Domain Specific Languages and Deployment of ML/DL models to the Web.
-- In my free time I mostly listen to music, read and play videogames.

 ### Other Projects

 - I made a few small contributions at [Biopython](https://github.com/biopython/biopython)